 We’ve always prided ourselves on offering the best for your bed.
 That means milling at the best Italian and Portuguese factories, never compromising on quality, and designing a sophisticated edit of luxe bedding staples.

-Our Build Your Own Bed feature guides you, step-by-step, through the process.
-For those who need a little extra guidance, here’s an additional breakdown on bed styling to ensure your custom look hits all the right notes.
+Our build-your-own-bed guide instructs you, step-by-step, through the shopping process.
+For those who need a little extra guidance, we've included easy bed styling tips to ensure your custom look hits all the right notes.

 Let’s start with colors.